Modular buildings for new spaces at schools

 Note: You apply for loose furniture and equipment funding through the furniture and equipment grant.

-Once your funding is confirmed and added to the Property Management Information System (PMIS), contact your property advisor to see if a modular building is right for your school.
+Once your funding is confirmed and added to the asset management application (K2), contact your property advisor to see if a modular building is right for your school.

 Applying for a modular building